Mishalzeera/bluebird-blackjack/README.md

 - Another small button allows for an option to mute the music.

-- The user is prompted to enter their name, if the user isn't interested in that, the name "Player" is assigned to them.
+- The user is prompted to enter their name, if the user doesn't, the name "Player" is assigned to them.

 - 10 pounds is added to the pot by both Player and opponent, and the game starts.